vk-573/react-film-list/README.md

-# react-film-list-interview
+# react-film-list
-A react application which lists films, made for an it-interview
+A react application which lists films